0dm/PyreProtecc/README.md

 Simply rename D3DCompiler_43.dll to something else or remove it entirely.

 # Other information
 PyreProtecc currently makes the game run in borderless window mode, this will be configurable in a future release.
-Also, Dark Souls III's main menu will display "The Fire Fades Edition" under the logo, this is just a visual element of the mod to let you know it is enabled and will not grant any DLC related content.
+Dark Souls III's main menu will display "The Fire Fades Edition" under the logo, this is just a visual element of the mod to let you know it is enabled and will not grant any DLC related content.

 # The DLL doesn't stop `x`, `y`, or `z`, help!
 If you find that the DLL needs improvement somewhere, please open up an issue!